ankitanand200193/GradedAssignment-on-Container-Orchestration/README.md

 #### Understanding the mongourl:

-Problem : What is the significance of the mongo url elements?
+**Problem** : What is the significance of the mongo url elements?
-Solution : mongodb://mongo:27017/learnerCS
+**Solution** : mongodb://mongo:27017/learnerCS
                       │     │        └─ Database name
                       │     └─ Port MongoDB listens on (default 27017)
                       └─ Hostname (should match the **MongoDB service** name in K8s)

 #### Increase the disk storage of ec2 if node taint found : disk-pressure

-Problem: Nodes are showing disk-pressure hence cannot create pods on the cluster.
+**Problem**: Nodes are showing disk-pressure hence cannot create pods on the cluster.
 How to increase the size of the nodes?
-Solution :Increassing ec2 disk storage on console, then SSH into the ec2 to apply them
+**Solution** :Increassing ec2 disk storage on console, then SSH into the ec2 to apply them
 ```
 df -h
 sudo growpart /dev/xvda 1